hisubram/mobilefoundation/jsonstore.md

 {: #query-parts }
 Query parts are used to build more advanced searches.
 Some JSONStore operations, such as some versions of `find` or `count` take query parts.
 Everything within a query part is joined by `AND` statements, while query parts themselves are joined by `OR` statements.
 The search criteria returns a match only if everything within a query part is **true**.
 You can use more than one query part to search for matches that satisfy one or more of the query parts.

 Find with query parts operate only on top-level search fields.
 For example: `name`, and not `name.first`.
-Use multiple collections where all search fields are top level to get around this behavior.
+Use multiple collections where all search fields are top-level to get around this behavior.
 The query parts operations that work with non top-level search fields are: `equal`, `notEqual`, `like`, `notLike`, `rightLike`, `notRightLike`, `leftLike`, and `notLeftLike`.
 The behavior is undetermined if you use non-top-level search fields.

 ## Features table
 {: #features-table }